Airport South station (Guangzhou Metro)

 Airport South (Terminal 1) station (机场南站（1号航站楼） (機場南站（1號航站樓）)) is a metro station on Line 3 of the Guangzhou Metro.
 The station is located directly below the Terminal 1 building of Guangzhou Baiyun International Airport.
 Unlike other Guangzhou Metro stations, it does not have dedicated entrances or exits at ground level.
 Instead the station is equipped with elevators and escalators that directly connect to the upper levels of the airport terminal building.
 The station began operation on October 30, 2010.

+From 7 May 2026, the station will be temporarily closed and will become a non-stopping station due to Terminal 1 of Baiyun Airport being temporarily closed from 2:00 am on 7 May 2026 for the upgrading of facilities.